Chirag-ahir/JAVA-All-Basic/README.md

   What is externalization in java ?<br>
   Externalization in Java is used whenever you need to customize the serialization mechanism.
 If a class implements an Externalizable interface, then serialization of the object will be done using the method writeExternal().

+  what is reflection in java?<br>
+  Reflection in Java is an API(Application Programming Interface) that is used at runtime to analyze or change classes, methods, and interfaces.
+It is a process of examining or modifying the run time behavior of a class at run time.